West Hall (Valdosta State University): Addition

 A three-story annex was added to the rear of West Hall in the 1960s.
 The expansion added a greater number of classrooms to better accommodate the growing student population that followed Valdosta State becoming a co-educational institution in 1950.
 The addition was built in a contemporary style with jalousie windows and cinder blocks and the appearance of the new construction was a departure from the Spanish-mission theme of the original West Hall and the older buildings on campus.

 Renovation

 In December 1986 renovations began on West Hall to restore the building to the original design produced in 1910.
 The interior of West was completely gutted and rebuilt and the exterior was restored to its original Spanish mission architecture.
-The three story annex added in to the rear of the building in the 1960s was remodelled to better match the rest of the building and a two story addition was built onto the annex as was planned in the original designs.
-The three story rotunda was restored with the removal of second and third floor areas directly under West Halls distinctive dome.
+The three-story annex added in to the rear of the building in the 1960s was remodelled to better match the rest of the building, and a two-story addition was built onto the annex as was planned in the original designs.
+The three-story rotunda was restored with the removal of second- and third-floor areas directly under West Halls distinctive dome.
 The 70 ft rotunda features a bronze medallion containing the seal of the university, which features the exterior of the dome itself, and is implanted in a green marble floor.
-The complete restoration of West Hall took two years to complete.
+The restoration of West Hall took two years to complete.